Lamb and turnip stew (Shalgham Challaw) with Mung bean rice (Maash Palaw)

 To make the Shalgham challaw:

 In a pot or Instapot, or pressure cooker add the oil and heat on medium heat.
 Add the onions and sauté till golden.
-Add the meat and fry for an additional 5-10 minutes till the meat is lightly browned and the flavors are sealed in.
+Add the meat and fry for an additional 5-10 minutes till the meat is lightly browned and the flavours are sealed in.
 Braise for 1-1 1/2 hours, or cook in an Instapot on the meat setting or 20 minutes in a pressure cooker till the meat is fork tender.

 Open the pressure cooker/Instapot carefully.
 Add the rest of the ingredients and simmer for 8-10 minutes till the turnips are cooked through but not mushy.
 Set aside.